 “When I returned to civilian life, I decided to get my master's in occupational therapy.
 I needed a flexible program that would fit with my work schedule, meet the prerequisites of the graduate programs I was looking at, and allow me to complete my bachelor’s degree relatively fast.
 I found the University of Cincinnati's fully online degree, which met all my criteria. ”

 No – the program is designed for currently licensed OTAs who are looking to obtain their bachelor’s degree, either for career advancement or in anticipation of applying to grad school to become occupational therapists or schooling in another discipline.
 The Pre-Occupational Therapy program is a stepping stone to grad school.
 You would be eligible to take the national certification exam after completing a master’s or doctorate-level occupational therapy program.

 No, the BS in Health Sciences – Pre-Occupational Therapy program is not a bridge program.
 Acceptance into the Pre-Occupational Therapy program does not guarantee admission into the UC Doctoral OT program.
-However, the UC MOT program does reserve 25% of its cohort spots for OTAs.
+However, the UC OTD program does reserve 20% of its cohort spots for OTAs.
 In the past, these spots have been filled by graduates of the UC online Pre-Occupational Therapy program.

 Additional resources to support you from start to finish.

 © 2023 University of Cincinnati Online Copyright Information